 There are no storage spaces on campus for students' belongings during the academic year.
 Any storage of furniture and other large items is not permitted.
 Items, including rugs, left in a room after the student has officially checked out will be thrown away and the college is not responsible for any item left behind after a student has vacated their room.
 A disposal fee may be assessed for the removal of any item left behind.
-Limited summer storage is available in certain circumstances.
-Eligibility for this is determined by Residential Life professional staff.
+Summer storage is not available on campus.
+Residential Life Staff worked with local vendors to connect students needing storage with local storage facilities.